 It’s natural that any technology has its advantages and disadvantages.
 When you choose a programming language, it is important not only to compare it with other languages but to sum up its pros and cons.
 Here are some weighty arguments for using Objective-C.

 - Long-lasting experience.
 The language has been in use for more than 30 years.
 Such a long usage period has positively contributed to its development and maturity.
 Objective-C is well-tested; millions of code lines are written in it; a large number of libraries (including open-source) have been created; comprehensive documentation and tutorials are available.
-This provides reliability of the code and ensures that the answer to any question can be easily found.
+This provides the reliability of code and ensures that you can easily find the answer to any question.

 - Dynamic typing.
 This feature helps interpret the developer’s thinking and simplify the code.
 Dynamic typing enhances flexibility in class usage and doesn’t require typecasting of every written code line.
 Hence, it is possible to change the structure and purpose of classes during the development process.